What is Mycoplasma?

 In women, the infection can be associated with:

-- Pelvic inflammatory disease, which in turn can damage the fallopian tubes and cause fertility problems
+- Pelvic Inflammatory Disease (PID) which, in turn, can damage the fallopian tubes and cause fertility problems

 - Sexually associated reactive arthritis (arthritis triggered by infection)